Elfie Shiosaki

+Her second poetry collection, Refugia, was published in 2024.
+It was shortlisted for the 2025 Victorian Premier's Literary Award for Indigenous Writing.

-Shiosaki holds a doctorate in Human Rights Education from Curtin University and is a lecturer in the School of Indigenous studies at the University of Western Australia.
+Shiosaki holds a doctorate in Human Rights Education from Curtin University, working there on a fellowship 2015–2018.
+She was a lecturer in the School of Indigenous studies at the University of Western Australia 2018–2022.
+She moved to Canberra as associate professor at the Australian National University in 2022.

 Her surname comes from a Japanese ancestor who was a pearl diver in Broome.